Ming Pao: International development

 Ming Pao set up a Toronto office in Canada in May 1993 to publish the Ming Pao Eastern Edition (明報(加東版)), then set up a Vancouver office in October the same year for the Ming Pao Western Edition (明報(加西版)).

 In April 1997, the group set up a New York office and started publishing the Ming Pao US East Coast Edition (明報(美東版)).
 The journal launched in the San Francisco Bay Area in April 2004 with a print run of 25,000, the sixth Chinese newspapers to be distributed in the region.
 In 2007, the office also published the New York Free Newspaper (紐約免費報).

 Ming Pao New York and Ming Pao San Francisco ceased operations on 31 January and 14 February 2009, respectively.
 The closing of NY operations was a symbol of the weakening of ethnic newspapers of the region.
 The group merged the resources of Ming Pao New York and the New York Free Newspaper to create Ming Pao Daily Free News (New York) (明報(紐約)免費報), serving the Chinese community along the US East Coast.

 Controversies

-Chinese Communist Party Influence
+Accusations of Chinese Communist Party influence

-A 2001 report on Chinese media censorship by the Jamestown Foundation cited Ming Pao as one of four major overseas Chinese newspapers directly or indirectly controlled by Beijing.

-“The dominant Chinese media vehicle in America is the newspaper," wrote the report's lead author Mei Duzhe.
-"Four major Chinese newspapers are found in the U.S.—World Journal, Sing Tao Daily, Ming Pao Daily News, and The China Press.
-Of these four, three are either directly or indirectly controlled by the government of Mainland China, while the fourth (run out of Taiwan) has recently begun bowing to pressure from the Beijing government.”

-The report also noted that the CCP started purchasing important Hong Kong news media companies, including Ming Pao, through third parties, in preparation for the Hong Kong hand-over to the People's Republic of China in 1997.

-“Employees at Ming Paos New York office have told sources that their 'true boss' is none other than the Chinese Consulate [in New York], and that they are obligated to do whatever the Consulate asks," it said.
+A 2001 report on Chinese media censorship by the Jamestown Foundation cited Ming Pao as one of the four major Chinese newspapers in the United States directly or indirectly controlled by Beijing.
+"Employees at Ming Paos New York office have told sources that their 'true boss' is none other than the Chinese Consulate [in New York], and that they are obligated to do whatever the Consulate asks," it said.

 A 2006 study of Ming Pao editorials noted a tendency toward self-censorship concerning criticism toward Beijing.
-According to a 2013 report by Center for International Media Assistance, "The Long Shadow of Chinese Censorship: How the Communist Party's Media Restrictions Affect News Outlets Around the World,":

-"Before and after the 1997 [Hong Kong] transition, a number of influential newspapers run as family businesses were bought by tycoons with business interests in China and close ties to mainland officials, such as Ming Pao Daily, Sing Tao Daily, and Sing Pao," said the report.
-"Soon, a number of observable patterns emerged at these and other outlets signaling growing pressure within the media industry to reduce criticism of the central government…"
+According to a 2013 report by the Center for International Media Assistance, this came after a number of newspapers, including Ming Pao Daily, were bought by business tycoons with interests in China and close ties to mainland officials before and after the handover of Hong Kong in 1997.